New York City Municipal Bus Accident Lawyers

 The primary defendant in a New York City municipal bus accident lawsuit will usually be the NYC Transit Authority.
 However, other municipal bus companies could potentially be held liable as well, depending on the bus involved in the accident.
 These include the MTA Bus Company, MABSTOA, MTA Staten Island, and other municipal bus lines in Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.

 - Bus camera footage – Almost all buses owned by municipal entities in New York have internal and external cameras.
-If the bus is equipped with these cameras, it should have captured the accident.
+If the bus had these cameras, it should have captured the accident.
 This footage can provide irrefutable proof of fault and significantly strengthen your case.

-- Driver information – At the scene of the accident, you should collect identifying information such as the bus driver’s name, the driver’s badge number, the bus line, and the bus route.
+- Driver information – At the accident scene, you should collect identifying information such as the bus driver’s name, badge number, the bus line, and the bus route.
 As soon as possible after the crash, try to jot down notes about everything you can remember, including the direction the bus was traveling and the intersection closest to the accident scene.

 - Any accident reports – If a bus is involved in an accident, a dispatcher will come to the scene to conduct an internal investigation and create a report.
-If law enforcement are called to the scene, they will also create their own accident report, which will include descriptions of your injuries, an initial determination of fault, and witness contact information.
+If law enforcement is called to the scene, they will create their own accident report, including descriptions of your injuries, an initial determination of fault, and witness contact information.